Fujifilm X100F vs Canon M100

-The Fujifilm X100F and the Canon EOS M100 are two digital cameras that were announced, respectively, in January 2017 and August 2017.
+The Fujifilm X100F and the Canon EOS M100 are two digital cameras that were revealed to the public, respectively, in January 2017 and August 2017.
 The X100F is a fixed lens compact, while the M100 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X100F vs Canon M100

 The physical size and weight of the Fujifilm X100F and the Canon M100 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is notably smaller (24 percent) than the Fujifilm X100F.
 In this context, it is worth noting that neither the X100F nor the M100 are weather-sealed.